talwarabhimanyu/talwarabhimanyu.github.io/_posts/2018-07-30-rnn-backprop.md

 I will assume that the reader is familiar with an RNN's structure and why they have become popular (this excellent [blog post](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) explains the key ideas).
 All layers of an RNN use the same set of parameters (weights and biases are "tied together") - this is unlike a plain feedforward network where each layer has its own set of parameters.
 This aspect makes understanding backpropogation through an RNN a bit tricky.

-Several other resources on the web have tackled the maths behind an RNN, however I have found them lacking in detail on how exactly gradients are "accumulated" during backprop to deal with "tied weights".
-Therefore, I will attempt to explain that aspect in a lot of detail in this post.
+**Several other resources on the web have tackled the maths behind an RNN, however I have found them lacking in detail on how exactly gradients are "accumulated" during backprop to deal with "tied weights".
+Therefore, I will attempt to explain that aspect in a LOT of detail in this post.**

 ## Terminology
 To process a sequence of length $$T$$, an RNN uses $$T$$ copies of a Basic Unit (henceforth referred to as just a Unit).
 In the figure below, I have shown two Units of an RNN.
 The parameters used by each Unit are "tied together".
 That is, the weight matrices $$W_h$$, $$W_e$$ and biases $$b_1$$ and $$b_2$$, are the same for each Unit.
 Each Unit is also referred to as a "time step".